Why Prototypes Collapse: Diagnosing and Preventing Partial Collapse in Prototypical Self-Supervised Learning: Solving Partial Prototype Collapse through Decoupling

 \textbf{Proposed Solution: Full Decoupling.} Instead of jointly solving the original loss~\eqref{eq:joint}, over the iterations $t$, we alternate two separate objectives: (i)~update the prototypes by solving an independent unsupervised estimation problem on the latent features, \ie,

 and (ii)~update the encoder for fixed prototypes by minimizing the consistency loss, \ie,

 where $h^{t}$ denotes the latent representations at iteration $t$, and $\mathcal{L}_C$ is a loss that estimates prototypes directly from the latent features, independent of the encoder's loss $\mathcal{L}_f$.
-By fully separating prototype estimation from encoder optimization, our method removes the shortcut incentive entirely and aims to achieve stable, diverse prototypes throughout training.
+By fully separating prototype estimation from encoder optimization, our method removes the shortcut incentive and yields stable, diverse prototypes throughout training.
+A theoretical motivation is provided in Appendix~\ref{app:theoretical_motivation}.